cisagov/ScubaGear/baselines/teams.md

 Contact with Skype users SHALL be blocked.

 <!--Policy: MS.TEAMS.3.1v1; Criticality: SHALL -->
-- _Rationale:_ The security risk of allowing contact with Skype users is aligned with the risk of contact with a retiring product and its current vulnerabilities.
-Microsoft is officially retiring all forms of Skype as listed above.
-By blocking contact with Skype users an agency is limiting access to security threats utilizing the vulnerabilities of the Skype product.
+- _Rationale:_ Microsoft is officially retiring all forms of Skype as listed above.
+Allowing contact with Skype users puts agency users at additional security risk.
+By blocking contact with Skype users an agency limits access to security threats utilizing the vulnerabilities of the Skype product.
 - _Last modified:_ July 2023

 ### Resources